-In April, 2006, the Nagasaki University graduate school of Biomedical Sciences opened the Master of Tropical Medicine (MTM) course, which accommodates 12 students from various countries.
-The curriculum consists of three parts: (1) 4 months intensive lecture and practice on Clinical Tropical Medicine and Tropical Public Health, (2) 2 weeks oversea group training on tropical clinical medicine and public health in Thailand, and (3) 6 months dissertation preparation for each student's subject.
+In 2006, Nagasaki University Graduate School of Biomedical Sciences opened the Master of Medicine (MTM) course. accommodates 12 students from various countries.
+This one-year course starts from October with one month of lectures/ practice on conducting research, followed by research period leading to Master thesis writing supervised by respective professors.
+From April to June, they have intensive lectures and practices on Clinical Tropical Medicine and Tropical Public Health.
 Degree of Master of Tropical Medicine is awarded to successful students.
 The applicant should have more than two years of clinical experience as a medical doctor, and should have sufficient communication skill in English.